Charl-AI/Charl-AI.github.io/README.md

 ```

 3. Write the post
-4. Find the word count with `wc -w path/to/host` -- divide by 230 to get a reading time estimate.
+4. Find the word count and reading time with `./scripts/wcpp`
-5. Run `./lsblg > src/blog/index.md` to update list of posts
+5. Run `./scripts/lsblg > src/blog/index.md` to update list of posts
-6. Build blog with `./blg -b`
+6. Build blog with `./scripts/blg -b`
-7. View changes locally with `./blg -s`
+7. View changes locally with `./scripts/blg -s`